learn-co-curriculum/dsc-linalg-mat-multiplication-codealong/README.md

 $$

-Let's define above matrices and see how to achieve this in Python and Numpy with `.dot()` :
+Let's define above matrices and see how to achieve this in Python and Numpy using the `.dot()` method :

 ```python
 # matrix dot product